pauls1024/educational/MinecraftLightsAndSensors/MinecraftLightsAndSensors.md

 1. Next, below the colours, create a dictionary mapping each of the block types to a particular colour.
 A dictionary is a data type used for storing relations between two objects, like an address book mapping a name to a telephone number.
 The items in the dictionary are referred to as key-value pairs, so in an address book the name is the "key" and the phone number is the "value".
 In our case the block type is the "key" and the colour is the "value".
 1. In the `while` loop, we find out the type of block the player is standing on and check if the block is in the dictionary.
 If it is, then we access the colour and finally set the colour on the LED using `rgbled.color = colour`.
 1. If the block is not in the dictionary then we turn the led off using `rgbled.off()`

+### Challenge:

+1. Can you add more block types and colours to the program?
+1. Can you add the switch functionality into this program and enhance your program further?